beans816/LoadShedding_Scraper/README.md

 # LoadShedding_Scraper
-A scraper to tell you your load shedding status.
+A proof of concept scraper to tell you your load shedding status.

 Dependancies: